lmldejong/lmldejong/README.md

 - 👋 Hi, I’m @lmldejong but call me Lucas
 - 👀 I’m interested in bioinformatics
-- 🌱 I’m currently learning functional progamming in haskell and plant breeding
+- 🌱 I’m currently learning about plant breeding
 - 💞️ I’m looking to collaborate on an internship project
 - 📫 How to reach me lmldejong@outlook.com
 - ⚡ Fun fact: I like standing on my hands